 What Business Owners Can And Can’t Do: Google Review Policy

-Google is the internet’s number one search engine; billions of customers use it to find businesses and businesses of all sizes use it to get discovered.
+Google is the internet’s number one search engine.
+Billions of customers use it to find businesses and businesses of all sizes use it to get discovered.

 But to take full advantage of Google as a review platform, your business also needs to know exactly what it can and can’t do when it comes to receiving and managing customer reviews on Google.